 Not used;

-prepare a statement of the prevailing applicable balancing services volume data methodology as approved by the Authority; and
+prepare a statement of the prevailing applicable balancing services volume data methodology as approved by the Authority (the “applicable balancing services volume data methodology statement”); and

 at all times determine and provide (for use under the relevant provisions of the BSC) the volumes of applicable balancing services in compliance with the prevailing applicable balancing services volume data methodology, which are to be taken into account in determining applicable balancing services volume data under the BSC.

-The licensee shall when any modification should be made to the statement referred to in sub-paragraph 7(b)(iii) to more closely reflect the intentions of the licensee review the statement prepared pursuant to sub-paragraph 7(b)(iii) and promptly seek to establish a revised statement approved by the Authority made in accordance with terms of paragraph 8 of this condition.
+The licensee must when any modification should be made to the statement referred to in sub-paragraph 8(b)(iii) to more closely reflect the intentions of the licensee review the statement prepared pursuant to sub-paragraph 8(b)(iii) and promptly seek to establish a revised statement approved by the Authority made in accordance with terms of paragraph 8 of this condition.

+Part G: Governance

-(a) Except where the Authority directs otherwise, before revising the statements prepared pursuant to paragraphs 3(a), 5(a), 6(b)(iii), 6A(b) (ii) and 7(b)(iii) and each revision thereof the licensee shall:
+(a) Except where the Authority directs otherwise, before revising the statements prepared pursuant to paragraphs 4(a), 6(a), 7(b)(iii), 7A(b) (ii) and 8(b)(iii) and each revision thereof the licensee must:

 send a copy of the proposed revisions to the Authority and to any person who asks for one;